romene/Naturaily-netlify/_posts/2018-07-12-vue-cli-3-new-era-in-frontend-development.md

 Here's how ejecting is described in the ‘Create React Native App’ documentation:

-_"Ejecting" is the process of setting up your own custom builds for your CRNA (Create React Native App) app.
-It can be necessary to do if you have needs that aren't covered by CRNA, but please note that aside from the use of version control systems (git, hg, etc.) **it is not reversible.**_
+<i>"Ejecting" is the process of setting up your own custom builds for your CRNA (Create React Native App) app.
+It can be necessary to do if you have needs that aren't covered by CRNA, but please note that aside from the use of version control systems (git, hg, etc.) **it is not reversible.**</i>

 _'It is not reversible'_ that's the point why Vue’s ‘_no need to eject_’ is a great option.